As if new moms and women who’ve gone through menopause don’t have enough to deal with, many of us are also living with a leaky bladder.

 Treatment options for urge incontinence, says Linehan, include inserting a device that delivers nerve stimulation.
 These treatments work by delivering electrical impulses to nerves in the bladder to change how they respond.

 Botox injections are another medical therapy for an overactive bladder or urge incontinence.
-According to the
+According to the Food and Drug Administration (FDA), Botox is injected into the bladder muscle to help relax the bladder, which may increase its ability to store urine.

 However, there may be serious side effects associated with this procedure, so make sure to talk to your doctor about the pros and cons of Botox injections.